aliyun/terraform-provider-alicloud/website/docs/r/image_share_permission.html.markdown

 # alicloud\_image\_share\_permission

 Manage image sharing permissions.
 You can share your custom image to other Alibaba Cloud users.
-The user can use the shared custom image to create ECS instances (RunInstances) or replace the system disk (ReplaceSystemDisk) of the instance.
+The user can use the shared custom image to create ECS instances or replace the system disk of the instance.

 -> **NOTE:** You can only share your own custom images to other Alibaba Cloud users.

--> **NOTE:** Each custom image is shared to a maximum of 10 Alibaba Cloud accounts at one time.
-Therefore, the parameter AddAccount.n or the parameter RemoveAccount.n can pass in up to 10 Alibaba Cloud accounts at a time, and the system will ignore this parameter for more than 10 accounts.

 -> **NOTE:** Each custom image can be shared with up to 50 Alibaba Cloud accounts.
 You can submit a ticket to share with more users.

--> **NOTE:** After creating an ECS instance (RunInstances) using a shared image, once the custom image owner releases the image sharing relationship or deletes the custom image (DeleteImage), the instance cannot initialize the system disk (ReInitDisk).
+-> **NOTE:** After creating an ECS instance using a shared image, once the custom image owner releases the image sharing relationship or deletes the custom image, the instance cannot initialize the system disk.

 -> **NOTE:** Available in 1.68.0+.